 Taif Mecca Region, Saudi Arabia Travel Guide

 Taif takes up an unique position within the Mecca Region of Saudi Arabia.
-This mountain city rests at an elevation of approximately 1,879 meters (6,165 feet) above sea level, placing it squarely in the magnificent Sarawat Mountains.
+This mountain city rests at an elevation of about 1,879 meters (6,165 feet) above sea level, placing it squarely in the magnificent Sarawat Mountains.
 These mountains form a spine along the southwestern part of the Arabian Peninsula, creating a distinct microclimate that sets Taif apart from its lowland neighbors.

 The city lies east of the holy city of Mecca and the bustling coastal metropolis of Jeddah.
-The higher altitude grants Taif a temperate semi-arid climate, a welcome relief from the intense heat experienced in many other parts of Saudi Arabia, specifically during the summer months.
+The higher altitude grants Taif a temperate semi-arid climate, an agreeable relief from the strong heat experienced in many other parts of Saudi Arabia, specifically during the summer months.
 Lush valleys and terraced agricultural lands characterize the immediate surroundings, a direct result of the mountain environment and its relatively higher rainfall.
 The air grows crisper, the vegetation becomes greener, and the expansive desert vistas give way to a landscape dotted with orchards and farms.
 The ascent into the Sarawat Mountains has spectacular photo opportunities as the landscape transforms.

-Taif is a distinctive destination within Saudi Arabia, presenting visitors an unique array of experiences.
+Taif is a distinctive destination within Ksa, presenting visitors an unique array of experiences.
 It earned the affectionate title "The City of Roses" because of its fragrant rose gardens, which burst into bloom each spring.
 These roses are not just for show; they are harvested to produce the world-renowned Taif rosewater and rose oil, products cherished for their quality and aroma.

 Fragrant rose gardens, rosewater, and rose oil production.